 Jesus quoted the text of Genesis 2:24 as the foundation of His teaching on marriage.
 This is the biblical doctrine of “origins.”
 Jesus even used the clause “from the beginning it was not so” when talking about divorce.

 What does this mean?
-It means that in the teaching of Jesus, if you want to have a true and pure understanding on the ideals of marriage, you go to “the beginning.”
+It means that in the teaching of Jesus and marriage, if you want to have a true and pure understanding on the ideals of marriage, you go to “the beginning.”

 This is also echoed by the Apostle Paul in his teaching on marriage in the book of Ephesians 5:31.
 What you have in Genesis is one man, one woman and a God-sanctified marriage covenant that, according to Jesus, is intended to last a lifetime (Mat.
 19:8).